keploy/keploy/README.md

 ### Running Testcases

-Now, use the keployV2 Alias we created to execute the testcases.
-Follow these steps in the **root directory** of your application.
+To execute the testcases, follow these steps in the **root directory** of your application.

 When using **docker-compose** to start the application, it's important to ensure that the `--containerName` parameter matches the container name in your `docker-compose.yaml` file.